Cases of rape and harassment of women up in Delhi, heinous crimes down | Law-Order

 The cases of rape have gone up by about 43 per cent this year, the officials said.

-The number of non-heinous crime have increased by over eight per cent.
-In 2021, a total of 1,20,980 cases of non-heinous crime have been reported, while the number was 1,11,419 in 2020, it said.
-There were 1,217 more cases of snatching reported in 2021 as compared to the last year.
+The number of non-heinous crime, including snatching, hurt burglary, motor vehicle theft, house theft, have increased by over eight per cent.
+In 2021, 1,20,980 cases of non-heinous crime have been reported, while the number was 1,11,419 in 2020, it said.
+There were 1,217 more cases of snatching reported in 2021 as compared to last year.
 The data showed that 3,829 cases of snatching were reported in 2021 as compared to 2,612 in last year.
 Among the total 1,20,980 cases, the number cases of hurt, burglary, motor vehicle theft and house theft stand at 493, 1,173, 15,667 and 938 respectively.
-Senior IPS officer Balaji Srivastava took additional charge as the commissioner of the Delhi Police on Wednesday after the retirement of incumbent S N Shrivastava.
+Meanwhile, senior Indian Police Service (IPS) officer Balaji Srivastava took additional charge as the commissioner of the Delhi Police on Wednesday after the retirement of incumbent S N Shrivastava.

-Soon after taking charge as the police commissioner, Srivastava had held an agenda-setting meeting with the top police brass at the police headquarters.
+Soon after taking charge, Srivastava had held an agenda-setting meeting with the top police brass at the police headquarters.
 He discussed the priority areas and the road map for the Delhi Police in the coming days.

-Street domination to curb street crime, direct public interface at the district level for grievance redressal, ensuring women safety, welfare of the personnel and initiating anti-terror measures are among the priority areas, police had said.
-Srivastava also laid emphasis on the implementation of the Delhi Disaster Management Authority guidelines to ensure Covid-appropriate behaviour among all in letter and spirit, the officials had said.
+Street domination to curb street crime, direct public interface at the district-level for grievance redressal, ensuring women safety, welfare of the personnel and initiating anti-terror measures are among the priority areas, police had said.
+Srivastava also laid emphasis on the implementation of the Delhi Disaster Management Authority (DDA) guidelines to ensure Covid-appropriate behaviour among all in letter and spirit, the officials had said.

-The number of cases of fatal accident, other theft, simple accident and other IPC stand at 449, 63,536, 1,497 and 30,051 respectively, it added.
+The number of cases of fatal accident, other theft, simple accident and other Indian Penal Code (IPC) stand at 449, 63,536, 1,497 and 30,051, respectively, it added.
 In the last week of March 2020, a nationwide lockdown was imposed in view of the COVID-19 situation across the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)